Green Card for Siblings: Bringing Your Siblings to the United States

 Sibling Green Card Wait Time

-U.S immigration creates per-country limits, which means that each country has a certain number of people allowed to obtain visas each month.
+U.S. immigration imposes per-country limits, meaning each country has a certain number of people allowed to obtain visas each month.
 You can check where your sibling may be in the queue by looking at the Department of State’s (DOS) visa bulletin.

-The dates on the visa bulletin are the priority date given to you and your sibling after USCIS has approved your initial Form I-130.
+The dates on the visa bulletin are the priority dates assigned to you and your sibling after USCIS approves your initial Form I-130.

 Sibling Green Card Consular Processing

-Once the Form I-130 is accepted and the visa priority date is current, then you can move forward with getting a green card for siblings through consular processing.
+Once the Form I-130 is accepted and the visa priority date is current, you can proceed with obtaining green cards for your siblings through consular processing.
 Consular processing is the path to obtaining a green card when the sibling green card recipient is still in their home country, not the United States.

-If your sibling is already in the United States when their priority date is current, then they will file Form I-485 for adjustment of status.
+If your sibling is already in the United States when their priority date is current, they will file Form I-485 for adjustment of status.
 However, you should speak with your immigration attorney about the next steps.
-If your sibling is in the United States illegally, there will be consequences and the sibling green card may be denied.
+If your sibling is in the United States illegally, there will be consequences, and your sibling’s green card may be denied.

-When your sibling is in their home country and their priority date is current, then the National Visa Center will schedule an interview at the U.S. embassy or consulate along with requesting a medical examination.
+When your sibling is in their home country, and their priority date is current, the National Visa Center will schedule an interview at the U.S. embassy or consulate and request a medical examination.

-Once fully approved, your sibling will receive their immigrant visa, be able to enter the United States, and become a lawful permanent resident.
-Once here in the U.S., they will be sent their physical green card.
+Once fully approved, your sibling will receive their immigrant visa, be allowed to enter the United States, and become a lawful permanent resident.
+Once in the U.S., they will be sent their physical green card.
 The long wait will be well worth it!

 Because of the preference level of a U.S. sibling visa, the wait time for application acceptance can be quite long.
-It’s not unusual to have a wait time of a minimum of 10 years.
-Some wait times can even be up to 25 years or more.
+It’s not unusual to have a wait time of 14 years to 25 years or more.
 That’s why the faster you get on the waiting list, the faster your application will go through.

 Sponsorship takes a lot of time and commitment.
 For assistance and direction in the process of filing for a green card for your sibling(s), talk to your immigration attorney right away.

-Can I Get a Green Card for Siblings When They’re Already in the U.S.?
+Can I get a green card for siblings who are already in the U.S.?

 Technically, yes.
-If your sibling is in the United States when their visa priority date is current, you can adjust status without the need for them to return to their country of origin.
+If your sibling is in the United States when their visa priority date is current, you can adjust their status without requiring them to return to their country of origin.
 However, this may be risky.

-For example, if your sibling is in the United States illegally or is here because of immigration fraud—using a visa for any reason other than its stated purpose—they could get their green card application via Form I-130 denied.
+For example, if your sibling is in the United States illegally or is here because of immigration fraud—using a visa for any purpose other than its stated purpose—then their Form I-130 green card application could be denied.

-Need Help With Your Petition for Sibling Green Card?
+Need Help With Your Petition for a Sibling Green Card?
 Contact an Immigration Attorney Today

-The experienced immigration and naturalization lawyers at Scott D. Pollock & Associates, P.C. are here to help with all of your immigration needs.
-If you have any questions about applying for a green card for siblings, our knowledgeable attorneys can answer them and represent you on your immigration journey.
+The experienced naturalization and immigration attorneys at Scott D. Pollock & Associates, P.C. are here to help with all of your immigration needs.
+If you have any questions about applying for green cards for siblings, our knowledgeable attorneys can answer them and represent you throughout your immigration journey.